segment-integrations/analytics-swift-live/Signals.md

 > **Note:** The typealiases replace SwiftUI's native controls with signal-generating versions.
 Your code remains unchanged, but interactions are now automatically captured.

+> **Implementation Detail:** The Signal* wrappers are extremely thin layers on top of the original SwiftUI controls.
+They pass through all initializers, modifiers, and behaviors exactly as the native controls do.
+The only addition is signal emission when the user interacts with the control.
+Your UI will look and behave identically to using the native SwiftUI controls directly.

 #### UIKit

 UIKit automatic signal capture uses method swizzling and requires no code changes.